 A) Once approved a registration document is valid for 12 months, provided that it has been updated in accordance with the PD, if applicable.
 Within this period such a registration document can be used to constitute a valid prospectus when taken together with a summary and a securities note.
-In doing so the issuer has to keep in mind that a prospectus composed of separate documents must be as complete, comprehensible and consistent as if it were drawn up as a single document.
+In doing so the issuer has to keep in mind that a prospectus composed of separate documents must be as complete, comprehensible and consistent as if it were drawn ир а single document. as